bernardtse/diabetes-prediction/README.md

 The dataset was fetched via the Kaggle API on the cloud, which was processed with PySpark before being converted to a Pandas DataFrame.
 This approach offers several advantages over downloading the CSV file locally and then uploading it to Google Drive for processing with Pandas:

-   i. **Integration**: By fetching the dataset directly from Kaggle using the Kaggle API, data acquisition process is streamlined, without the need to manually download and upload files.
+- **Integration**: By fetching the dataset directly from Kaggle using the Kaggle API, data acquisition process is streamlined, without the need to manually download and upload files.

-   ii. **Collaboration and Sharing**: Google Colab allows for easy sharing and collaboration on Jupyter notebooks, making it convenient for teams to work together on data analysis projects.
+- **Collaboration and Sharing**: Google Colab allows for easy sharing and collaboration on Jupyter notebooks, making it convenient for teams to work together on data analysis projects.

-   iii. **Scalability**: PySpark is designed to handle processing data in of different sizes efficiently.
+- **Scalability**: PySpark is designed to handle processing data in of different sizes efficiently.
 It can distribute the workload across multiple nodes in a cluster, enabling parallel processing.
 This is especially advantageous when dealing with potentially larger datasets that may not fit into memory on a single machine.

 ## 4. Documentation